Akif9748/akf-forum/README.md

 ### Extra
 Run `node util/reset` to **reset the database**, and run `node util/admin` for give admin perms to first member.
-Edit `config.json` for default themes of users...
+Edit `config.json` for default themes of users, and forum name...

 ## API
 Akf-forum has got an API for AJAX (fetch), other clients etc. And, you can learn about API in `APIDOCS.md`.